 There’s nothing wrong with the Four Chords of Awesome.
 I use them all the time in my own songwriting.
 In his classic song “Hallelujah,” Leonard Cohen refers to the “secret chord that David played, and it pleased the Lord.”
 How does it go?
 “The fourth, the fifth; the minor fall and the major lift.”
 Those are the Four Chords of Awesome, and “Hallelujah” itself plays them as the lyrics name them.
 I don’t know what it is, but they speak to something primal in us, just like that tribal beat.

 The movie around the song is clearly cheesy (“Girls … I think I’ve had an idea!”
 The idea must have been to run ecstatically down dirt roads while somehow keeping his top hat on.)
 Full disclosure – I haven’t seen the movie.
 The “C” review by Jesse Hassenger on avclub.com faults the film’s “deliberate musical anachronisms” for being “dependent on the supposedly invigorating spectacle of characters march-dancing toward the camera in brave defiance.”
 “This Is Me” is the ultimate march-dance-toward-the-camera song.
 As for deliberate musical anachronism, Hamilton has made that all the rage.

 Why, also, should “This Is Me” be considered less successful than a song like “The Middle” by Jimmy Eat World?
-It’s a similar anthem of empowerment and self-love (albeit sung in the second person), uses the Four Chords of Awesome (well, three of them), and oh, hey, did you know that the music video is set mostly at an underwear party?
+It’s a similar anthem of empowerment and self-love (albeit sung in the second person), uses the Four Chords of Awesome (well, three of them), and oh, hey, did you remember that the music video is set mostly at an underwear party?
 It’s maybe the most fun case of needless prurience ever.
 Here it is.
 You’re welcome.